eclipse/xtext/dev-doc/MaintenanceTasks.md

   * Introduce a new section for the current release.
   * Adapt the nightly section to the current in-development release.
   * Adapt the "Downloading Eclipse" section to pick the current release.

+## Update Xtext Reference Projects

+The repository [xtext-reference-projects](https://github.com/itemis/xtext-reference-projects) contains a set of projects that are created by the project wizard, and the Domainmodel example.
+These projects are built by TravisCI.

+After each release a new set of projects should be added.
+Follow the instructions in the repository's [README](https://github.com/itemis/xtext-reference-projects/blob/master/README.md).